Gum Disease Plano, TX

 Does gum disease hurt?

-In most cases, chronic gum disorders like gingivitis and periodontitis don’t cause any pain at all.
+In most cases, chronic gum disorders like gingivitis and periodontitis don’t cause any pain.
 However, inflammation or a low-grade infection can occasionally cause mild, episodic, or persistent dull pain.
 Sharp gum pain, on the other hand, is often linked to severe infection and inflammation.

 What does gum disease look like?